schweizerwilsemann/Omnichannel/chat-infrastructure/rag_service/README.md

 Tip: create a dedicated environment with `python3 -m venv .venv` and activate it via `source .venv/bin/activate` before installing dependencies.

 Environment variables can be set via `.env` (see `.env.example`).
+If the customer UI runs on a different origin, set `CORS_ALLOW_ORIGINS` (comma-separated) so browsers can reach the service from that host.

 ### Example Requests